ajeetraina/openwebui-docker-extension/README.md

 # OpenWebUI Docker Extension

-Open WebUI Extension is a single-click installer of @ollama as well as Open WebUI for your Docker Desktop.
+Open WebUI Extension is a single-click installer of Ollama as well as Open WebUI for your Docker Desktop.

 This repository defines an example of a Docker extension.
 The files in this repository have been automatically generated as a result of running `docker extension init`.